 Great examples of this include mechanics giving simple tips to keep your car in good running order throughout this period of reduced use – until it’s time for the next in-garage service!
 Also, property management companies have been doing this well, showing tenants step-by-step how to resolve minor issues that are common in every home.

-If your business or brand needs to re-connect with your audience and perhaps find new ways to add value during these challenging times, let the Lensmen team help you put together a video strategy to lift your social media and delight your following.
+If your business or brand needs to reconnect with your audience and perhaps find new ways to add value during these challenging times, let the Lensmen team help you create a video strategy to lift your social media and delight your following.